matteocontrini/node-bypasser/README.md

 npm run test
 ```

-### Travis.CI build is failing?
+### Travis CI build is failing?

-We know about that.
-But in our test, we are unshorten real link and Travis.CI was banned by some websites.
+Unit tests may occasionally fail when there are network connectivity issues or when services' servers give bad temporary responses.

 ## Supported websites
 * Adf.ly